zackmdavis/Less_Wrong_Drafts/comment_on_death_and_the_gorgon.md

  * snipe at LLMs on p.
 185: "Sherlock had absolutely no conception of what a movie was"
  * plausibility question: is OG big enough such that there are a lot of terminally ill assassins? (most terminal patients are old, right?)
 I remember it being a big deal when Hal Finney died
- * ZonesOfOught, DarkCardinal, and BayesianBae  (realistic usernames)
+ * fun names: ZonesOfOught, DarkCardinal, and BayesianBae  (realistic usernames)
  * distrust of LLM decisions is well taken
  * "it had no real conception of what might happen if its words were acted on"—that part is correct! and it's an alignment problem!
  * "they need to drop the half-baked imitation of it being some kind of colleague"